Projection Pursuit Gaussian Process Regression: Projection pursuit Gaussian process regression

 \section{Projection pursuit Gaussian process regression}

-The main objective of this work is to propose a general approach to reconstruct high-dimensional functions that admit more complicated sparse representations.
+In this section, we propose a general approach to reconstruct multi-dimensional functions that admits more complicated sparse representations.
 To this end, we consider a model which is more flexible than additive Gaussian process models.
-Specifically, we employ the projection pursuit regression method \cite{friedman1981projection} to model the underlying function as {
+Specifically, we employ the projection pursuit regression method \citep{friedman1981projection} to model the underlying function as

-} where $w_1,\ldots,w_M$ are unknown vectors, $M$ is a positive integer, and $f$ is an additive function in the sense that $f$ can be written as
+where $w_1,\ldots,w_M$ are unknown vectors, $M$ is a positive integer, and $f$ is an additive function in the sense that $f$ can be written as

 with unknown univariate functions $f_1,\ldots,f_M$.
 In other words, this model first applies a linear transformation on the input space, and then use an additive function to fit the responses.